IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 After selection, we simulated the LiDAR using 4-5 methods and the official implementation of Velodyne LiDAR(jackal_velodyne) gave us the most customizable form through a .xacro file.
 Thus, we can simulate different LiDARs through this library but let's stick to the one decided above since we have its datasets for training for object avoidance.

-The Rviz configuration for the simulation was heavily modified to accurately plot the captured data and include the robot model.
+The Rviz configuration for the simulation was heavily modified to accurately plot the captured data including the robot model and its radius.

 ![Model](https://media.discordapp.net/attachments/998910899693830146/998914333956395119/rviz_screenshot_2022_07_19-16_57_55.png?width=666&height=629)

 While capturing data, it was clear that we need a high-speed navigation system.
 3D maps require a large amount of computation to navigate while also being sort of redundant for AGVs which aren't moving in the z direction(like our work case).
 Despite the focus of the problem statement being low computation obstacle avoidance, we wished to build a general purpose warehouse robot that can be modified for specific use cases.

-?????????????The 2D LIDAR at the front is setup for continous navigation of its surrounding as well as 2D mapping.
+The 2D LIDAR at the front is setup for continous navigation of its surrounding as well as 2D mapping.
 We will be relying on 2D navigation maps to reduce computation needed to navigate the environment.
-This allows us to use the 2D navigation of the Jackal system which avoids all objects, even if they aren't part of the original map adding it to an instance of the map which is later destroyed.
+This allows us to use the 2D navigation of the Jackal system which avoids all objects.
+The radius of the vehicle has been modified to ensure that turns with slight elevations are handled smoothly.

 The 3D LiDAR is a very powerful tool that will be useful for object detection, recognition and avoidance(implementation after mid eval).
 3D SLAM is used to map the 3D environment so that these maps are loaded into the system only upon reaching the destination which saves valuable computation time.
 These maps can also be used to generate 2D maps in case the warehouse has steps or other low-lying objects below the level of the 2D LIDAR.
-It can also be used to detect where a required good is placed and check for availability of space to keep a certain good.
+It is also essential for integration with warehouses using the HEBI Robotic Arm with this stack.

-?????????????????????
+Basically it is needed for any functions with the z axis involved(which is most of the work in a warehouse).

-As of now, we have implemented a 3D mapping algorithm and a people tracking algorithm.
-But haven't been able to test if it can detect people effectively because Gazebo doesn't give accurate collision models of the humans.
+We have also implemented a people tracking algorithm.
+But haven't been able to test if it can detect people effectively because Gazebo doesn't give accurate collision models of moving human actors.
 But here's a demo of our 3D mapping:-
 ![image](https://user-images.githubusercontent.com/105885452/179753612-eada1c57-8798-45d4-a697-1e37cf63d195.png)
 (Left) Gazebo Simulation
 (Right) Corresponding 3D map - The vehicle was displaced from the position shown in the simulation... the yellow lines at the bottom are the LiDAR lines falling on the ground generated at the "circled spots".
 A larger .bag file is required to generate larger maps, we've haven't moved much in this demo so the file is small.